-You can build immunity with DIY elderberry syrup this cold and flu season!
+You can build immunity with DIY elderberry syrup this winter!

 To read this article later, click “Save” on the picture to save to Pinterest.